onticinc/typscript/section-1_getting-started/readme.md

 ---

-## Use index.html and using-ts.ts files for example of how this would be a problem with an input form.
+## Use index.html and using-ts.ts  files for final example of how fixes this problem with an input form.

-Starting code example is a .js file.
+Starting code example in the js-only.js file:

 ```
 const button = document.querySelector('button);